starkadr9/MANI/README.md

-# MANI - Lunar Calendar Application
+# MANI - METONIC ALGORITHMIC NIGHTCYCLE INTERFACE

 A GTK-based desktop application displaying a lunisolar calendar based on reconstructed Germanic traditions, calculated using the Metonic cycle and astronomical events.